bastienjalbert/topguw_api/README.md

 result.destroy();
 result.destroyForcibly();
 ```
-Finaly you can scan cells around yourself
+Finaly you can scan cells around yourself (Scanner module)
 ```java
 // specify information about the scan, gsm bands are same as kalibrate-rtl actually,
 // note : you can uses more bands with the Decoder (all bands are in Cell class)